bratello/GoFarmTech/README.md

  5. SPIFFS should be supported and available, in about 400K FS space is required.

 ## Build steps
- 1. Install all dependencies and requirements
+ 1. Create new project and install all dependencies and requirements
  2. Specify the data folder (data_dir in PlatformIO)
- 3. Create settings.txt & values.txt in data folder
+ 3. Create settings.txt & values.txt files in data folder
- 4. Specify the following keys in settings.txt (without brackets or quotes, just a value after the equal sign)
+ 4. Specify the following keys in settings.txt file (without brackets or quotes, just a value after the equal sign)
     * deviceId=[Your device ID e.g.IoTMyConditionTimer - this ID will be used as Maintenance WiFi HotSpot name and as the MQTT channel ID]
     * deviceUsr=[Empty for now, for future use]
     * devicePwd=[Empty for now, for future use]